luciopalmieri/deep-vision-4u/README.md

 # deep-vision-4u

-A program for manipulating your video streams
+A program for manipulating your video streams.

+Compose your visual effects and send them to a virtual camera, then open the virtual camera from other programs such as Google Meet.

+Enjoy it!

 # Project structure